stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 back-end over a REST API.

-+ Set-up the development environment with Webpack and Babel to use modern JavaScript, ensuring usability for older browsers and Docker to run requests against the REST API.
++ Set-up the development environment with Webpack and Babel to use modern JavaScript, ensuring it works on older browsers and Docker to run requests against the REST API.
 + Cached requests with Redux to increase the performance.
 + Handled requests with Redux-Saga asynchronously ensuring consistency.